-Double chocolate doughnuts – these grain free doughnuts are with buckwheat flours with a sweet chocolate ganache frosting.
+Double chocolate doughnuts – these grain free doughnuts are made with buckwheat flour and topped with a sweet chocolate ganache frosting.

 These double chocolate doughnuts one is for my true die hard choc-a-aholics, c’mon where are you?
 You need not be shy about your undying over for chocolate.
 I mean after all isn’t chocolate brimming with endorphins?
 You know that stimuli to the nervous system that evokes pleasure?
 Still feeling guilty?

 Okay, I will quit fooling around and be more serious, I’m a sucker for some doughnuts, you see I just admitted to liking them.
 Here in the UK we have a lot of bakeries, I swear sometimes it feels like the UK and France are in some sort of competition for who holds the monopoly on bakeries.

 Some people don’t realise just how fond Brits are of little bakeries and/or patisseries until they take a vacation here.

 Before I delved into the more healthier side of being a food-a-holic, during my days of being a dilligent student I would often treat myself to a doughnut, for me doughnuts were a mere treat, I would never overindulge but it felt like I won the lottery whenever I did eat a doughnut or two.